 Theory, concepts and decision analysis related to effective utilization of major factors of production in manufacturing and service industries.
 Utilizes the system approach to achieve unification of the production elements in terms of both analysis and synthesis.
 Not open to students who have credit for a basic course in production management.
 751. (231.)
 Seminar in Methods Engineering and Job Design (3) Prerequisite: Business Administration 750.

-Use of industrial engineering for management decisions-job simplification and motion economy: micromotion analysis, time standards and determination, performance rating, allowances, statistical work measurement, learning curves, formula construction, machine interference and the establishment of production times from standard data.
+Use of industrial engineering for management decisions-job simplification and motion economy; micromotion analysis, time standards and determination, performance rating, allowances, statistical work measurement, learning curves, formula construction, machine interference and the establishment of production times from standard data.
 752. (232.)
-Seminar in Ouality Control (3) Prerequisite: Business Administration 750.
+Seminar in Quality Control (3) Prerequisite: Business Administration 750.
 Statistical techniques for controlling quality, reliability and maintainability; types of control and limit charts.
 753. (233.)
 Seminar in Operations Planning and Control Systems (3) Prerequisite: Business Administration 750.

 Analysis and design of single- and multiple-product integrated production and inventory control systems.
-Combined detailed and aggregate planning of operations with deterministic or stochastic 754.
-(234.)
+Combined detailed and aggregate planning of operations with deterministic or stochastic demand over finite and infinite horizon.
+754. (234.)
 Seminar in Production and Operations Management (3) Prerequisite: Business Administration 750.

 Case studies of selected industries, emphasizing integration of the manufacturing and operations functions with the major goals of the organization.
 760. (256.)
 Seminar in Consumer Behavior (3) Prerequisite: Business Administration 605.

-The study of consumer behavior in relation to marketing strategy and the changing environment of business.
+The study of consumer behavior in relation to marketing strategy and the changing environment of the property of the property and put business.
 761. (251.)
 Seminar in New Products Marketing (3) Prerequisite: Business Administration 605.
 The study of new products management in relation to planning and implementation of marketing strategy.
-762. Seminar in Advertising Management (3) Prerequisite: Business Administration 605.
+110 / Business Administration Prerequisite: Business Administration 605.

 Advertising and sales promotion in relation to the planning and implementation of marketing strategy.
 763. (254.)
 Seminar in Sales Management (3) Prerequisite: Business Administration 605.
 Sales management and personal selling decisions and strategies in business organizations.
 764. (253.)
 Seminar in Marketing Price Policy (3) Prerequisite: Business Administration 605.

 Study of pricing strategy and price determination in business organizations.
 765. (252.)
-Seminar in Marketing Institutions (3) Prerequisite: Business Administration 605.
+Seminar in Marketing Channels and Physical Distribution (3) Prerequisite: Business Administration 605.
+Analysis of marketing channels and physical distribution systems in domestic and international trade 766.
+(259.)

-Analysis of development of wholesaling and retailing and of growth, change, and efficiency of these institutions in the American and other economies.
-766. (259.)
 Seminar in Market Analysis and Research (3) Prerequisites: Business Administration 605 and 612.
 Application of statistical and mathematical methods to market problems, consumer research, and product analysis.
 767. (257.)
 Seminar in Industrial Marketing Management (3) Prerequisite: Business Administration 605.